 Who Is Maria Sibylla Merian?

-Maria Sibylla Merian’s life story is filled with curious details.
+Artist, scientist, businesswoman, mother, and rule breaker extraordinaire – there is no doubt that Maria Sibylla Merian’s life story is filled with astonishing accomplishments.
 This German-born artist, botanist, naturalist, entomologist, and scientific illustrator lived during the 1700s in the Netherlands, where adherence to the guild system in Europe prevented women from painting in oil.
 Consequently, Merian painted with watercolors and gouache, instead of oil.

 In 1699 the city of Amsterdam awarded Merian a grant to travel to South America with her daughter Dorothea, making Merian perhaps the first person to “plan a journey rooted solely in science.”
 She published her major work, Metamorphosis insectorum Surinamensium (de), in 1705.